alexferrelopez/DistributedSystems_ex4/README.md

 - The server can provide context to the client by sending only the messages that the client has not yet received.
 - The client can send and receive messages to/from the server through a graphical user interface (GUI) made in Tkinter.
 - The clients automatically disconnect from the server once it is shut down.
+- The server checks for tampering in the chat_log.txt file and skips any messages that don't match with the hash.
+-

 ## REQUIREMENTS